ome/training-docker/_episodes/01-intro.md

 ## How does Docker compare with virtual machines

-Most virtualisation platform (e.g. [VirtualBox](https://www.virtualbox.org/), [VMWare](https://www.vmware.com/), [OpenStack](https://www.openstack.org/)) replicate all the hardware of a typical computer in software, allowing you to run most operating systems.
+Most virtualisation platforms (e.g. [VirtualBox](https://www.virtualbox.org/), [VMWare](https://www.vmware.com/), [OpenStack](https://www.openstack.org/)) replicate all the hardware of a typical computer in software, allowing you to run most operating systems.
 - Resource heavy

 In contrast Docker is a form of lightweight virtualisation